St. Leonard, MD Demographics

 A map of St. Leonard's Population by Race

-Of the 536 places in Maryland, St. Leonard is the 345th most populous.
+St. Leonard is ranked the 360th most populous place in Maryland, out of 536 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Leonard was ranked the 345th most populous place in the 2020 Census.

 St. Leonard's White Population